Hovenweep National Monument, Little Ruins Canyon

 are no longer standing.
 Fallen masonry rubble is indicative of the number of the fallen structures.

 Hovenweep is known for its towers.
-Hovenweep's Square Tower is located near the nearby
+Hovenweep's Square Tower is located nearby

-spring at the head of the canyon, below Hovenweep Castle.
-Square Tower may have been
+the spring at the head of the canyon, below Hovenweep Castle.
+Square Tower may have

 Download the 1280 pixel deskpicture of Hoveweep Castle with the raven.